Added to Saved items

 How to deal with Christmas indigestion

-Dyspepsia is a term which includes a group of symptoms that come from a problem in your upper gut.
+Indigestion (dyspepsia) is a term which includes symptoms that come from a problem in the upper gut.
 The gut (gastrointestinal tract) is the tube that starts at the mouth and ends at the anus.
 The upper gut includes the oesophagus, stomach and duodenum.

-Various conditions cause dyspepsia.
-The main symptom is usually pain or discomfort in the upper tummy (abdomen).
-In addition, other symptoms that may develop include:
+The main symptom of indigestion is usually stomach pain or discomfort in the upper abdomen.
+Other symptoms include:

 • Bloating.